-All this creates the impression of demand for rooms and encourages the user to book more quickly before the opportunity is missed.
+All this creates the impression of demand for rooms and encourages the user to book more quickly before the opportunity missed.

 (e) Fear of loss

-Our efforts to get out of loss or hurt are much stronger than the will to profit or experience a pleasure of some sort.
+Our efforts to get out of loss or hurt are much stronger than the will to profit or experience the pleasure of some sort.
 Some studies show that the loss has twice as much psychological impact than comparable benefits.

 That is, if a person loses $100, the grief associated with it will be much stronger than the joy that he will experience when he finds the same $100.
-There are a few way to use this property of a human mind.
+There are a few ways to use this property of a human mind.

 For example, free trial: The effectiveness of this tactic is linked to man’s inherent desire to avoid loss.
 By starting to use the product, after a while the person depends on it but usage is limited (either by time or features) – the next logical step is to purchase the product so as not to lose the opportunity to continue using it.